rtuechsen/smartplug/README.md

 Run `bash install.sh` to install the project.
 Run `bash develop_backend.sh` and `bash develop_frontend.sh` (in separate terminals) to run without deployment.
 Run `bash deploy.sh` to deploy using nginx.
+Currently one has to open http://localhost:80 (note the lack of https).

 When using WSL the machine can be reset instead of reinstalled via Windows Settings > Apps > Installed apps > search for "Ubuntu" > "..." > Advanced options > Reset.

+You can verify the syntax of `nginx.conf` by calling `sudo nginx -t` __AFTER__ deploying the configuration file to its proper location.

 ## Backend